qbarnes/hello-rpm/README.md

 # Introduction

-You can build a "Hello, World" rpm either with the native tools or with `mock` using these walk-through instructions.
+You can build a "Hello, World" RPM either with the native tools or with `mock` using these walk-through instructions.

 Keep in mind when this program builds, that it is no ordinary